Ahmed-Azri/nesox/archive/README.md

 Performance Data Archive
 ========================

-From copy and rename of $home/stat in terms of scheduling algorithms!
+From manually copy and rename of $home/stat in terms of scheduling algorithms!